-As an Accredited Financial Counselor with more than five years of experience helping clients create, and maintain, household budgets, I have seen many clients fail.
+As an Accredited Financial Counselor with over five years of experience helping clients create, and maintain household budgets, I have seen many clients fail.

 How can you create a budget that works for you?

 Let’s move on to discovering three innovative ways to change your perspective on budgeting!

 1. Make the budgeting process fun!

-Instead of cramming budgeting in ten minutes before bed after a long and stressful day, set aside a solid block of time (I would recommend at least 1-2 hours) when you know you won’t be distracted.
+Instead of cramming budgeting in ten minutes before bed after a long and stressful day, set aside a solid block of time.
+I would recommend at least 1-2 hours when you know you won’t be distracted.

 2. Focus on the positive